-The Benefit of Informational Interviews in the COVID Era
+The Benefit of Informational Interviews

 And yet, during a time dubbed “The Great Resignation,” it’s more important than ever to expand your network and be open to new opportunities.
 So, whether you’re an experienced worker or a student looking for your first internship, DO NOT overlook the informational interview.

 Informational interviews can be conducted in-person or virtually and are an excellent way to leverage personal, one-on-one connections and create a more meaningful network in your job search.

 As important as an informational interview is, it can feel like less pressure which is good practice for actual interviews.
 When you meet with someone you already know or are familiar with, it can ease your nerves and allow you to practice speaking about your experiences in a more relaxed atmosphere.

 Hone your elevator pitch